thomashiemstra/fred/README.md

-## deploying in the real world with machine vision
+## Deploying in the real world with machine vision
 After converting the agent's output to a B-spline we have a simple path the robot has to follow.
 The hard part is converting the obstacles in the real world to the digital world.
 This is achieved by using machine vision, specifically opencv with the